benjaminsnorris/bennorris.com/_drafts/hitting-a-milestone.md

 ### Favorites

-Some of my favorites have been updates in which I discovered something by writing, and was then able to make improvements in my life.
+I thought I would share a few of my favorites from all of the updates.
+Some of those have been updates in which I discovered something by writing, and was then able to make improvements in my life.

 Just a few weeks ago, I realized that I needed to make changes when I wrote about tracking my mood in [update #95: Experimenting with discomfort](https://bennorris.com/2022/08/26/experimenting-with-discomfort).